 As an African American financial advisor, he brings unique sensitivities in working with clients from diverse money language backgrounds.
 As a fan of Brené Brown, he understands the feelings of shame and vulnerability that often come with money.

 James Brewer is an advocate for financial literacy.
 His community involvement includes pro bono volunteer activities through the Chicago Chapter of the Financial Planning Association and Daystar School in Chicago where he educates children about money.
 As an Adjunct Professor for the College for Financial Planning he helps financial professionals earn financial planning designations.
 He is currently writing a chapter for Investing Behavior, Nudges in the Financial Planning and Investment Process published by Oxford University Press.

 As an advocate of racial diversity in the financial planning profession, James Brewer helped plan the inaugural conference of the Association of African American Financial Advisors in 2015.
-He now serves as Vice President of the Association of African American Financial Advisors.
+He is immediate Past President and continues to serve as a Board Member of The Association.

 - General Motors Institute, Bachelor of Science, Industrial Administration, Marketing, Finance (1985)

 - Massachusetts Institute of Technology, Master of Business Administration (2000)

 LICENSES AND REGISTRATIONS